Skip to content

 Best as

-A first-night base, waterfront walk, lunch stop, or calm Route 17 launch point where the traveler can begin with harbor texture instead of rushing immediately inland.
+A first-night base, waterfront reset, or calm Route 17 launch point where the traveler can begin with harbor texture instead of rushing immediately inland.

 Works as